alifatma622/Spark-foundation-GRIP-tasks/README.md

 4. task4:
 Exploratory Data Analysis - Terrorism
 In this EDA task, we have to clean the data and visualize the same using different methods in order to retrieve useful insights on The Global Terrorism.
 2 maps specifically focusing on India are at the end of this notebook.
+5. task5:
+Exploratory Data Analysis - Sports¶
+In this EDA task, we have to clean the data and visualize the same using different methods in order to derive meaningful insights from the 2 given datasets of the famous Indian Premier League(IPL).